-Since its creation in 2016, the Georges Lemaître Chair has been awarded every year to a world-leading personality in physics in the fields of fundamental interactions and cosmology.
+Since its creation in 2016, the Georges Lemaître Chair has been awarded every year by the IRMP institute of UCLouvain to a world-leading personality in physics in the fields of fundamental interactions and cosmology.
 The Georges Lemaître Chair is named after Georges Lemaître, one of all times Belgium's leading physicists and recognized father of the Big Bang theory.
-He was a professor at UCLouvain from 1925 to 1964.
+He was professor at UCLouvain from 1925 to 1964.

 French researcher in theoretical astrophysics, Éric Gourgoulhon is directeur de recherche of the CNRS, he works at the Laboratoire Univers et théories in Meudon.
 He received the médaille d'argent of the CNRS in 2012, the prize Langevin from the Académie des sciences (2004) and the prize Jeune chercheur of the Société Française des spécialistes d'astrophysique (1998) - link